 - Not a Celebration

 As I said earlier, meat was a food for celebrations and fish was a common food.
 Today is definitely not a day for celebration.
-Today our sons nailed our God to an instrument of torture that was so painful it gave birth to the word excruciating.
+Today, sons of men nailed the Son of God to an instrument of torture that was so painful it gave birth to the word excruciating.

 All through the Scriptures we see fatted calfs and lambs being slaughtered and consumed as a celebratory act.
 This one of the reasons that the Church fathers thought eating meat on this day would be highly inappropriate.